 Writing RPF (real-person fiction) never constitutes harassment in and of itself.
-However, content that advocates specific, real harmful actions towards real people is not allowed.
+However, Content that advocates specific, real harmful actions towards real people is not allowed.
 This includes, but is not limited to, death threats and requests for readers to harass specific people.
-If you find content that you believe contains harassing or threatening material, please contact the Policy & Abuse team.
+If you find Content that you believe contains harassing or threatening material, please contact the Policy & Abuse team.
+As Real-Person Fiction is fictional, generally Archive policy will be that Content in RPF that would be deemed Personal Data and/or Special Categories of Personal Data (e.g. full names, usernames on social media services, city of residence, birth date) will not be considered as such.
+However, if information that is accurate, non-public and not that of the User is included (i.e. non-public phone numbers, residential addresses, email addresses or hotel room numbers) the work can be removed from public view by the Archive's Policy & Abuse team in its sole discretion.

-H. Illegal and inappropriate content
+H. Illegal and inappropriate Content

 The Archive of Our Own is a place for fanworks.
 Content may not be uploaded to OTW's servers if it contains or links to child pornography (images of real children); warez, cracks, hacks or other executable files and their associated utilities; trade secrets, restricted technologies, or classified information; or if it consists entirely of actual instruction manuals, technical data, recipes, or other non-fanwork content, including non-fanwork creative work (refer to the ToS FAQ).
-Uploading such content is a violation of the ToS.
+Uploading such Content is a violation of the ToS.

-We may determine that we need to remove content to resolve a threatened or pending lawsuit.
-If so, we will remove the content.
-Unless it otherwise violates the ToS, removal for this reason will not lead to a suspension.
+We may determine that we need to remove Content to resolve a threatened or pending lawsuit or mitigate other liability.
+If so, we will remove the Content.
+Unless said Content or data otherwise violates the ToS or was submitted by an Age-Barred Individual, removal for such reasons will not lead to a suspension.

-If you believe content violates a specific law, you may report it to us.
-Please, however, read our offensive content policy below.
+If you believe Content violates a specific law, you may report it to us.
+Please, however, read our Offensive Content Policy below.

-I. Offensive content
+I. Offensive Content Policy

-As provided in part I.E.3 of the Terms of Service, the OTW is not liable to you for any Content to which you are exposed on or because of the OTW sites.
+As provided in part I.E.3 of the Terms of Service, the OTW is not liable to you for any Content to which you are exposed on or because of the Service.

-Unless it violates some other policy, we will not remove Content for offensiveness, no matter how awful, repugnant, or badly spelled we may personally find that content to be.
+Unless it violates some other policy, we will not remove Content for offensiveness, no matter how awful, repugnant, or badly spelled we may personally find that Content to be.

 J. User Icons